Indigenous communities

 Drawing out Indigenous Heritage on the Reef

-My latest creative collaboration has been with an Indigenous group and the Great Barrier Reef Marine Park Authority (GBRMPA) to create a number of visual stories to help picture Indigenous Heritage and Knowledge on the Great Barrier Reef.
+This exciting creative collaboration, between an Indigenous group and the Great Barrier Reef Marine Park Authority (GBRMPA), created a number of visual stories to help picture Indigenous Heritage and Knowledge on the Great Barrier Reef.
 To help illustrate the importance of Indigenous heritage values on the Reef I created a number of visuals to communicate the various elements of my clients story.
 Each visual will be used to help share the story of Indigenous heritage values and knowledge on the Reef with Traditional Owners, GBRMPA staff and Reef stakeholders.
 You can ‘sea’ more of my creative collaborations as part of my Infographics & Illustrations.

 How to beat those boring meeting minutes – visualize them!!